skizap/The-Inspector/README.md

 2. **Data Processing Layer**: Utility functions that orchestrate API calls
 3. **API Client Layer**: Modules for external service communication

-### Serverless Proxy for OpenAI
+### Serverless Proxy for AI Providers

-For security, OpenAI API calls use a serverless function proxy:
+For security, AI API calls (OpenAI and OpenRouter) use a serverless function proxy:

 ```
-Browser → Serverless Function (api/analyze.js) → OpenAI API
+Browser → Serverless Function (api/analyze.js) → OpenAI/OpenRouter API
 ```

-This architecture ensures the OpenAI API key is never exposed to the browser, following security best practices.
-The serverless function runs server-side where environment variables are safely accessed.
+This architecture ensures AI provider API keys are never exposed to the browser, following security best practices.
+The serverless function dynamically routes requests to the configured provider (OpenAI or OpenRouter) based on environment variables.

+**Provider Selection**: The application supports two AI providers: OpenAI (direct API access) and OpenRouter (unified API for multiple models).
+Users can select from 6 curated models via a dropdown in the UI, with the backend handling provider routing automatically.

 ## Caching System